wanmingz/investment_assistant/README.md

 - `poetry.lock`: Auto-generated dependency version lock file by Poetry
 - `__pycache__/`: Python cache directory (auto-generated, can be ignored)

+---

 ## Usage

-1. **GPT Trends & Ideas**:
+1. **GPT Trends & Ideas**
    - Store your manually written trend reports
    - Add corresponding GPT-generated ideas (one idea per trend)
    - View all trends and ideas in an organized format
    - Edit or delete trends and their corresponding ideas

+2. **Trade Ideas**
-2. **Trade Ideas**: Record investment ideas you want to execute, including symbols, price ranges, and reasoning
+   - Record investment ideas you want to execute
+   - Include symbols, price ranges, and reasoning

+3. **Trade Records**
-3. **Trade Records**: Record detailed trade information after executing actual trades
+   - Record detailed trade information after executing actual trades

-4. **Stock Price Lookup**: Enter stock symbols (e.g., AAPL, MSFT, TSLA) to query real-time prices, historical data, and detailed information
+4. **Stock Price Lookup**
+   - Enter stock symbols (e.g., AAPL, MSFT, TSLA) to query real-time prices, historical data, and detailed information

-5. **Prompt Library**:
+5. **Prompt Library**
    - Store frequently used prompts for quick access
    - Organize prompts by category
    - Copy prompts for use in other applications

+6. **Data Overview**
-6. **Data Overview**: View aggregated statistics of all data
+   - View aggregated statistics of all data

+---

 ## Cache Management

 The application uses Streamlit's caching mechanism for performance.
 If you encounter issues with outdated data or methods, you can:
 - Click the "🔄 Clear Cache" button in the sidebar
 - Or restart the Streamlit application

+---

 ## Tech Stack